aslushnikov/flashcards/README.md

 - export & import functionality so that I won't be tied to it forever
 - works offline in training mode on my iphone

 I didn't find one.
-The project is my highly-opionated implementation of these principals.
+The project is my highly-opionated implementation of a flashcards service that sticks to these principals.

 ## Status

 App works nicely on iOS7, Android4.4 and modern desktop browsers.

-The following is implemented:
+All the necessary functionality is implemented, in particular:
 - basic functionality to add, remove, edit & tag words
 - import & export
 - train different subsets of words (by tags, by date); works offline as far as you load training